freeCodeCamp/guide/src/pages/redux/redux-thunk/index.md

 ```

 ### Installation and Setup
-Redux Thunk can be installed using `npm install redux-thunk` or `yarn add redux-thunk` with the command line.
+Redux Thunk can be installed using `npm install redux-thunk --save` or `yarn add redux-thunk` with the command line.
 Because it is a Redux tool, you will also need to have Redux set up.
 Once installed, it is enabled using `applyMiddleware()`:

 ```
 import { createStore, applyMiddleware } from 'redux';